metio/terraform-provider-k8s/docs/data-sources/opentelemetry_io_instrumentation_v1alpha1_manifest.md

 - `image` (String) Image is a container image with Apache SDK and auto-instrumentation.
 - `resource_requirements` (Attributes) Resources describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--apache_httpd--resource_requirements))
 - `version` (String) Apache HTTPD server version.
 One of 2.4 or 2.2.
 Default is 2.4
+- `volume_limit_size` (String) VolumeSizeLimit defines size limit for volume used for auto-instrumentation.
+The default size is 150Mi.

 <a id="nestedatt--spec--apache_httpd--attrs"></a>
 ### Nested Schema for `spec.apache_httpd.attrs`